RichardBKeck/DATA310-Project-3/README.md

 ## Genetic Algorithm and Simulated Annealing
 ### Functions
 From there I wrote two objective functions.
 They looked similar to each other, with the only difference being in the model line.
+One thing worth noting is that I chose to run the support vector regression with the linear kernel.
+I tested both the default 'rbf' kernel and the 'linear' kernel.
+I selected linear because it consistently produced a lower mean squared error.

 This block is the objective function for the Elastic Net method:
 ```Python